mellepella/an1mat0r/readme.md

 - **Pen button:** A button which will activate the pen, and you will now be able to draw once the canvas registers a mouse click.

-- **Pen button:** A button which will activate the eraser, and you will now be able to erase once the canvas registers a mouse click.
+- **Eraser button:** A button which will activate the eraser, and you will now be able to erase once the canvas registers a mouse click.